extism/python-pdk/README.md

 1. We can export functions by name using the `extism.plugin_fn` decorator.
 This allows the host to invoke this function.
 2. In this PDK we code directly to the ABI.
-We get input from the using using `extism.input*` functions and we return data back with the `extism.output*` functions.
+We get input from using the `extism.input*` functions and we return data back with the `extism.output*` functions.